codepress/admin-columns/readme.txt

 == Changelog ==

 = 1.4.9
-* fixed bug: current_screen global is overwritten bu convert_to_screen on posttypes
+* fixed bug: thirdparty columns that were previous loaded through load-edit.php will now use do_action( 'cpac-get-default-columns-{$type}' );

 = 1.4.8 =
 * fixed bug: removed acf posttype placed by Advaced Custom Fields from settings menu